husarion/rosbot-webots-navigation/demo/README.md

 ## Environment

-In the [.env](.env) file you can choose a robot and a dds configuration you want to work with.
+If you want to use ROSbot 2R replace [the launchfile](https://github.com/husarion/webots-docker/blob/main/demo/compose.yaml#L35) with `rosbot_launch.py`.

 ## Run with `docker compose`